aparna2806/Fab-Academy/microchallenge4.md

 #microchallenge4
 <h5> Challenge 4 </h5>
-<p> This last challenge I decided to work on my final project- Epoch of the Greedy Parasite.
-The aim is to learn to code my ideas for the fest that's coming up in few days.
+<p> This last challenge George and I decided to work together.
+We have come together for different reasons- I wanted to focus on the final project that will be part of mdefest and George was interested in learning p5js.
+The aim is to learn to code the ideas we are having conceptually and translate it to code.
 I got immense support and guidance from Jeremy for this challenge.</p>

 ## What you will find in this repo
 1. Documentation for micro challenge 04